Lupita Nyong'o: 2020–present

+In 2024, Nyong'o played the lead role in the horror prequel film A Quiet Place: Day One.
+She also took on a voice role in the animated film The Wild Robot, in which she voiced the lead role of an abandoned robot named Roz.
+Also in 2024, Nyong'o began hosting the podcast Mind Your Own, in which she tells stories from the African diaspora and talks about experiences relating to her own life and Kenyan heritage.

+In 2024, she was cast in Christopher Nolan's upcoming epic film The Odyssey, set for release in 2026.

+Other activities

-Nyong'o resides in the New York City borough of Brooklyn.
-She is a fluent speaker of English, Spanish, Luo, and Swahili.
-On 27 February 2014, at the Essence Black Women in Hollywood luncheon in Beverly Hills, she delivered a speech on the beauty of Black women and opened up about the insecurities she had as a teenager.
+In February 2014, at the Essence Black Women in Hollywood luncheon in Beverly Hills, she delivered a speech on the beauty of Black women, and told the audience about the insecurities she had as a teenager.
 She said her views changed when she saw South Sudanese model Alek Wek become successful.

-In 2014, the National Trust for Historic Preservation recruited Nyong'o in an effort to oppose development, including a new minor league baseball stadium, in the Shockoe Bottom area of Richmond, Virginia.
+In October 2014, the National Trust for Historic Preservation recruited Nyong'o in an effort to oppose development, including a new minor league baseball stadium, in the Shockoe Bottom area of Richmond, Virginia.
 The historic neighbourhood, one of Richmond's oldest, was the site of major slave-trading before the American Civil War.
 On 19 October 2014, Nyong'o sent a letter to Richmond Mayor Dwight C. Jones, which she posted on social media, asking him to withdraw support for the development proposal.
-She later lent her voice in Conservation International's "Nature is Speaking" campaign as the flower.
+She later lent her voice in Conservation International's Nature Is Speaking campaign as the flower.

 In June 2015, Nyong'o returned to Kenya and announced that she would advocate globally for elephants with the international conservation organisation WildAid, as well as promote women's issues, acting and the arts in Kenya.
 WildAid announced Nyong'o as their Global Elephant Ambassador.

-Nyong'o is involved with the organisation Mother Health International, which aims to provide relief to women and children in Uganda by creating locally engaged birthing centres.
+As of 2016, Nyong'o was involved with the organisation Mother Health International, which aims to provide relief to women and children in Uganda by creating locally engaged birthing centres.
 She said she had never thought much about birthing practices until her sister introduced her to MHI executive director Rachel Zaslow.
-Nyong'o felt bringing attention to such important but overlooked issues is a mandate for her as an artist.
-Variety honoured her for her work in 2016.
+Nyong'o felt that bringing attention to such issues is a mandate for her as an artist.
+Variety honoured her for her work in April 2016.

-In April 2016, Nyong'o launched an anti-poaching "hearts and minds" campaign with her organisation Wildaid in advance of Kenya Wildlife Service's history-making ivory burn that occurred 30 April.
-The Kenyan government burned 105 tonnes of ivory and 1.35 tonnes of rhino horn in a demonstration of their zero tolerance approach to poachers and smugglers who were threatening the survival of elephants and rhinoceros in the wild.
+In April 2016, Nyong'o launched an anti-poaching "hearts-and-minds" campaign with her organisation Wildaid in advance of the Kenya Wildlife Service ivory burn that occurred on 30 April, during which the Kenyan government burned one hundred five tonnes of ivory and 1.35 tonnes of rhino horn in a demonstration of their zero-tolerance approach to poachers and smugglers who were threatening the survival of elephants and rhinoceros in the wild.